MicrosoftDocs/azure-devops-yaml-schema/task-reference/includes/azure-pipeline-credential-integration-tests.md

     SYSTEM_ACCESSTOKEN: $(System.AccessToken)
 ```

-For more information on `AzurePipelinesCredential`, see this [Improve security posture in Azure service connections with AzurePipelinesCredential](https://devblogs.microsoft.com/azure-sdk/improve-security-posture-in-azure-service-connections-with-azurepipelinescredential/).
+For more information on `AzurePipelinesCredential`, see [Improve security posture in Azure service connections with AzurePipelinesCredential](https://devblogs.microsoft.com/azure-sdk/improve-security-posture-in-azure-service-connections-with-azurepipelinescredential/).